Correlate Disparate Data Points

 The application’s complexity, scalability, and agility requirements have led us to the market of container-based virtualization.
 Container-based virtualization uses the host’s kernel to run multiple guest instances.
 Now, we can run multiple guest instances (containers), and each container will have its root file system, process, and network stack.

-Containers allow you to package up an application with all its parts in an isolated environment.
-It is a complete abstraction and does not need to run dependencies on the hosts.
+Containers allow you to package an application with all its parts in an isolated environment.
+They are a complete abstraction and do not need to run dependencies on the hosts.
 Docker, a type of container (first based on Linux Containers but now powered by runC), separates the application from infrastructure using container technologies.

 Linux kernel namespaces